-My research areas are network science, computational social science and science of science.
-Some fun things to do are the detection of community structure in networks, the analysis and modelling of social and information networks, citation patterns, research evaluation, experiments on social dynamics.
+My main research areas are network science, computational social science and science of science.
+Some fun things to do are the detection of community structure in networks, the analysis and modelling of social, information and brain networks, citation patterns, team science, impact evaluation, experiments on social dynamics.
 Recently I have started to investigate the complexity of climate change.
 More info on my website and my lab website (CoNeX).